openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 ************************************

 "Exercises and tools" is a general way to refer to the robust variety of content that you can integrate into an online course.
-The graded and ungraded assessments in your course use different types of exercises or problems, while various tools deliver different types of course content.
+You create the graded and ungraded assessments in your course with different exercises or problem types, while various tools deliver different types of course content.
 Software developers use the XBlock component architecture to contribute new exercises and tools to the Open edX platform and provide new and varied options for reaching learners.

 * You might need to explicitly enable an exercise or tool that you want to use in your course.
 For more information, see :ref:`Enable Additional Exercises and Tools`.

-* After you enable an exercise or tool for use with your course, when you add a component to a unit, that exercise or tool might be listed as an **Advanced**, **HTML**, or **Problem** option for the component.
+* After you enable an exercise or tool for use with your course, when you add a component to a unit, that exercise or tool might be listed as one of the **Advanced**, **HTML**, or **Problem** options.

 The topics in this section describe different exercises and tools.
 Information about how to enable specific exercises and tools is provided, followed by